carpentries-incubator/reproducible-publications-quarto/_episodes/01-introduction.md

 9. Refer to the corresponding code lines in the methodology section making it unnecessary to use pseudocode, high-level textual descriptions, or just too many words to describe the computational analysis.
 10. Use packages such as rticles to use templates from publishers and create submission-ready documents.

+### Collaboration and Publishing Integrations

+Another great advantage of using Rstudio for your R project is that the platform integrates with GitHub.
+Once you connect RStudio with your GitHub account a remote repo becomes the “upstream” remote for your local repo.
+In essence, it enables you push and pull commits to GitHub allowing more seamless collaboration and more effective version control.
+RStudio also connects with [Rpubs]((https://rpubs.com/) for easy R project web publishing.

 ## Some Real-world Applications

 Finally, three real-world examples that motivated the authors of this lesson to value and use R Markdown:

 1. Greg Janee quickly put together a simple but compelling R Markdown document describing his [survey results](https://gjanee.github.io/name-survey/).
 The ease with which he created his plots is a testament to the power of R as a data analysis environment, but the ease with which he was able to publish a page on the web is a testament to R Markdown and Github as a publishing environment.
 Notice that he did *not* have to: create plots in a tool and then export the plots as images; write any HTML; embed plot images in HTML; or create a site under Wordpress or other web hosting service.
-Instead, he directly published his R code as he wrote it, and using Github, made it appear on the web with a button click.
+Instead, he directly published his R code as he wrote it, and using GitHub, made it appear on the web with a button click.

 2. One of us wanted to create a short document that included some math formulas.
 The LaTeX document preparation can be used for this, but it is difficult to use and is overkill for just a few formulas in otherwise plain text.
 R Markdown lets you use just the best part of LaTeX---math formatting---while letting you write your text in a user-friendly way.